ymyke/cardio/README.md

   - More animations needed for Spine and maybe other skills?
 - Interactive UI
   - All fixmes is fightvnc and tuivnc
-- Blood costs (Or some other concept?
-Rations?
-Energy?
-Karma? ...?)
-- Bones (other name?
-Spirits?
-Essence?
-Soul? ...?)

 - Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.

 - Can we add the new fire and spirits placement logic to the hypo-driven tests?
+Maybe using the placement mgr in the hypo test?

 # Architectural considerations